Tributes

 There is so much confusion about this popular Shaker song, that it's time - as the song says - "we come round right."

-Notice that the opening lines are not - "Tis a gift to be simple, tis a gift to be free."
+Notice that the opening lines are NOT -- "Tis a gift to be simple, tis a gift to be free."

 Somehow these lines have been changed by folk singers over the years.